andrewlow/Echo-dot-v2-hacks/docker/README.md

 Be aware that exiting the first shell will stop the container for all other shells.

-The container contains 3 folders of interest:
+The container contains 3 folders of interest, in addition to the `adb` and `fastboot` binaries:

 * /EchoCLI - the EchoCLI tools
 * /mtktools - the `mtk` script